mstream-ansible-roles/jenkins-master/README.md

 Role Variables
 --------------

-admin_username: admin username (defaults to 'admin')
+admin_username: admin username

-admin_password: admin password (defaults to 'admin')
+admin_password: admin password

+plugins: list of plugins to be installed

+seed_job_path: path to the job-dsl plugin script to bootstrap other jobs (optional)

+seed_job_name: name of the seed job (optional, defaults to 'seed')

 Dependencies
 ------------